CU-ESIIL/BioViewPoint/docs/resources/code-of-conduct.md

 CIRES Earth Lab and Environmental Data Science Innovation & Inclusion Lab (ESIIL) are committed to building, maintaining, and fostering an inclusive, kind, collaborative, and diverse transdisciplinary environmental data science community, whose members feel welcome, supported, and safe to contribute ideas and knowledge.

-The Forest Carbon Codefest will follow all aspects of the ESIIL Code of Conduct (below).
+The BioViewpoint Working Group will follow all aspects of the ESIIL Code of Conduct (below).

 **All community members are responsible for creating this culture, embodying our values, welcoming diverse perspectives and ways of knowing, creating safe inclusive spaces, and conducting ethical science as guided by FAIR (Findable, Accessible, Interoperable, Reusable) and CARE (Collective Benefit, Authority to Control, Responsibility, and Ethics) principles for scientific and Indigenous data management, governance, and stewardship.**